zhoukekestar/form-json/README.md

 # form-json
 A ajax submiter with json for form.
 This project is based on [modules/formJSON](https://github.com/zhoukekestar/modules/tree/master/src/formJSON).
+Online [mocha test](https://zhoukekestar.github.io/form-json/test/index.html).

 # Quick Start
 Import `form-json.js`, and set your form enctype to `application/form-json`.
 That's all what you need to do.